GoogleForCreators/web-stories-wp/readme.txt

 = 1.2.1 =

-This release includes various bug fixes and improvements.
+Bug fixes and performance improvements.

 = 1.2.0 =

-This release includes initial support for animations and an all-new pre-publish checklist.
+Added basic animations and a pre-publish checklist.

 = 1.1.1 =